thomashzhang/thomaszhang.com/_posts/network+/2020-07-09-network-plus-glossary.md

 - **Hub-and-Spoke Topology** - Like Star, but the end devices can also connect to different hubs.
 Think Star Topology, but the end devices can connect to more that one central device.
 - **ICMP (Internet Control Message Protocol)** - Think about the `ping` command.
 "The Internet Control Message Protocol is an internet layer protocol used by network devices to diagnose network communication issues.
 ICMP is mainly used to determine whether or not data is reaching its intended destination in a timely manner.
 Commonly, the ICMP protocol is used on network devices, such as routers."
 - **IEEE 802.11** - WiFi (a, b, g, n, ac)
+- **IEEE 802.1x** - User Authentication.
+"A standard on switches to require users to authenticate themselves before gaining access to the network."
 - **IEEE 802.3** - Ethernet
+- **IEEE 802.3ad** - Link Aggregation.
+Turns multiple physical connections into a single logical connection.
+- **IEEE 802.3af** - PoE (Power over Ethernet) which supplies power over Ethernet cables (CAT 5 cables or higher).
+15.4 Watts 15.4 watts of power max.
+- **IEEE 802.3at** - PoE+ (Power over Ethernet Plus) which supplies power over Ethernet cables (CAT 5 cables or higher).
+25.5 watts of power max.
 - **IR (Infrared)** - Line of sight communication with the infrared frequency.
 Think remote controls.
 - **LAN (Local Area Network)** - A type of network that is generally a around a few hundred meters.
 Think business - all those office devices are connected through a LAN.
 - MAC (Media Access Control) - Physical addressing system where each Network Interface Card has a hardcoded 48-bit address.